InfoBERT: Improving Robustness of Language Models from An Information Theoretic Perspective: Appendix

 \end{lemma} \begin{proof} Since $X=[X_1;X_2;...;X_n]$ and $T=[T_1;T_2;...;T_n]$ are language tokens with its corresponding local representations, we have

-where the first inequality follows because conditioning reduces entropy, and the last inequality is because $I(X_i; T_i) \ge I(X_i; T_j) $ for $i \ne j$. \end{proof} Then we directly plug Lemma \ref{lem:local} into Theorem \ref{thm:local}, we have the lower bound of $\mathcal{L}_{\text{IB}}$ as
+where the first inequality follows because conditioning reduces entropy, and the last inequality is because $I(X_i; T_i) \ge I(X_j; T_i) $ based on Lemma \ref{lem:mi}. \end{proof} Then we directly plug Lemma \ref{lem:local} into Theorem \ref{thm:local}, we have the lower bound of $\mathcal{L}_{\text{IB}}$ as